nourallah171727/query-execution-service/README.md

   )
   ```
 3. (Optional: if you want to run the tests and see results) import the csv file of the titanic dataset into the passenger's table from here : https://github.com/datasciencedojo/datasets/blob/master/titanic.csv
-4. make sure to create a mySQL with username = "user" and password="analytic":
+4. make sure to create a mySQL with username = "user" and password="analytics":
    ```sql
     CREATE USER 'user'@'localhost' IDENTIFIED BY 'analytic';
    ```